gaak99/oxly/README.md

 # Intro
-oxly uses the Dropbox API to merge two Dropbox file revisions with a git-like cli.
+oxly uses the Dropbox API to auto-merge Orgzly/Emacs/Dropbox file revisions with a git-like cli.

 So you can edit and save the same file simultaneously on two Dropbox clients (usually Emacs/laptop and Orgzly/mobile) and then later run oxly on laptop to view/diff/merge/push revisions.